keithpatton/aks-sample/README.md

  - If you switch to use 'IIS Express' as the deploy target (not Docker) then this Azure Managed Identity will work seamlessly using this MS account.
  - Deploy the app which will bring up the Swagger endpoint, then try out the WeatherForecast endpoint which will be at http://localhost:{{port}}/WeatherForecast
  - You should receive the forecast data in the browser with '(Changeable)' as part of every summary which is the value that is from Key Vault.
+ - You should also see files created in C:\Temp\AksWorkloadIdentitySample\, which in AKS wouold write to Azure Blob Storage containers.
  - We should see the exact same thing after we deploy the application to AKS with no additional code changes.

 ## Publish Application Image to the Container Registry